 As a child Domenica spent her summers in Italy between Lazio and the Abruzzo region.
 This is a photograph of Domenica cooking with her grandma in Italy as a small child.

-Domenica’s family comes from Chieti in Abruzzo where she spent a lot of her time every summer, along with time spent in the Adriatic seaside town, Silvi Marina.
+Domenica's family comes from Chieti in Abruzzo where she spent a lot of her time every summer, along with time spent in the Adriatic seaside town, Silvi Marina.
 Eventually her grandma and her three aunts, who never married and chose instead to pursue careers, moved to Rome.
-Domenica says the back bone of her culinary knowledge came from all of these amazing Italian women: simple home cooks with rich culinary tradition and knowledge and a focus on local, seasonal ingredients.
+Domenica says the backbone of her culinary knowledge and background in Abruzzo food came from all of these amazing Italian women: simple home cooks with rich culinary tradition and knowledge and a focus on local, seasonal ingredients.

 You can find Domenica on Instagram, Facebook and Twitter or contact her directly by email.
 Her website is full of recipes, her class details, and all about her books and tours.

 Abruzzo is rich in mountainous areas and has the highest mountain in all of Italy other than the Alps: Gran Sasso.
-Because of this the Abbruzzesi eat a lot of lamb and young delicious mutton; one of the classic delicious dishes is skewered and grilled mutton: arrosticini.
+Because of this the Abbruzzo food features a lot of lamb and young delicious mutton; an classic delicious dishes is skewered and grilled mutton: arrosticini.

 Potato Gnocchi and Avezzano Potatoes